 During the game, as soon as control of a Victory City changes sides the VP marker is moved accordingly.
 There is a change of 1 VP in favour of the player who gained control of the City (except for London) and so the VP marker is moved one space towards that player's side of the track.
-In the case of London being captured by the Royalists (or subsequently recaptured by the Parliamentarians), there is a change of 2 VPs and so the VP marker is moved two spaces towards the Royalist (Parliamentarian) side.
+In the case of London being captured by the Royalists (or subsequently recaptured by the Parliamentarians), there is a change of 2 VPs and so the VP marker is moved two spaces towards the 'For the King' side (or towards the 'For Parliament' side).